*Note: beYogi authors write based off personal experience. Some tips may work for you, others may not apply.

 As yoga teachers, we know that these fears are futile; we know that flexibility is irrelevant and there’s no competition in yoga.
 As good yoga teachers, it’s our responsibility to quell beginners’ fears so that they don’t quit yoga as soon as they start.
 These five teaching tips will make beginning students feel so confident and comfortable that they’ll look forward to returning for more in person or online classes.

 Beginners have mustered a lot of courage to brave their very first yoga class, so make them feel welcome and at ease from the get-go.
 Personally introduce yourself to each student before class starts.
 Ask if they have any injuries or health concerns that might affect their practice—information they may not be comfortable sharing in a group introduction.
+This can be done over Zoom!
 Remember their name so that they know they’re more than a number.
 By showing you care, you’ll begin to build their trust.
 Once they trust you, they’ll become your committed student.